Last updated September 19th, 2018.

 The Obama administration’s policy of a “pivot eastward” got tons of attention.
 But there hasn’t yet been any substantive change.

-U.S. Government Makes it Hard to Invest in Southeast Asia
+U.S. Government Makes it Hard to Invest Abroad

 Which changes would U.S. businesses benefit the most from?
 For one, a removal of rules and regulations hampering companies’ ability to do business internationally.